Venue

 BY TAXI

-You can easily take a taxi available during the operating hours of the airport directly to the hotel.
+You can easily take a taxi available during the operating hours of

 Price: between EUR 30.00 - 35.00